NazimHAli/reactjs-template/README.md

 # ReactJS Template

 ReactJS starter template/boilerplate using a modern build process with WebPack 5 in TypeScript.
+All the components are currently functional components, recommend reading about them here [ReactJS Doc](https://reactjs.org/docs/components-and-props.html#function-and-class-components).
+One of the primary goals of this repo is to incorporate all the main concepts of ReactJS.

 [![Webpack Build](https://github.com/NazimHAli/reactjs-template/actions/workflows/nodejs.yml/badge.svg?branch=master)](https://github.com/NazimHAli/reactjs-template/actions/workflows/nodejs.yml)